LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (For mice without RMB, one can use Control key with LMB.)

     keys         command
-    LMB          set x-hair to enemy/go to pointer for 25 steps RMB or C-LMB fling at enemy/run to pointer collectively for 25 steps C-RMB        open or close or alter at pointer
+    LMB          go to pointer for 25 steps/fling at enemy S-LMB        run to pointer collectively for 25 steps/fling at enemy RMB or C-LMB start aiming at enemy under pointer C-RMB        open or close or alter at pointer
     MMB          snap x-hair to floor under pointer WHEEL-UP     swerve the aiming line